 By Thomas A. Beitz

-Tom Beitz is a Canine Behavior Specialist and the owner of Smart Dog Solutions.
-He can be found on the web at www.SmartDogSolutions.com or reached on his cell at 628-0651.
+Thom Beitz is a canine behavior specialist and the owner of Smart Dog Solutions.
+He has been training dogs in Western New York since 1995 and can be reached at (716) 628-0651 or found on the web at www.SmartDogSolutions.com.